Differences Between Common and Preferred Stock

 |What’s about arrear?||Don’t receive arrears in the next year.||Receive arrears in the next year.|

 |Possibility of growth||Very high.||Pretty low.|

 The answers would be different for different sets of people.
 If you’re someone who likes to take a risk and loves to see your money getting doubled, tripled, quadrupled, then maybe you should go for common stocks.

 Owning common stocks will enable you with a lot of growth potential, but you won’t enjoy a fixed dividend.
 But you will grow with the company.

 On the other hand, if you’re someone who doesn’t want to take much risk and wants to enjoy a decent dividend pay-out, you should go for preferred stocks.

 The idea is to see how tolerant and patient you’re in your investment journey.
-If you can take more risk, common stocks would be the best bet.
-But if you’re someone with risk-averse attitude, you should definitely buy preferred stocks from brokers.
+If you can take more risks, common stocks would be the best bet.
+But if you’re someone with a risk-averse attitude, you should buy preferred stocks from brokers.